jeffpape/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-My final model results were:
+My model accuracies are:
-* training set accuracy of ?
+* training set accuracy = ?
-* validation set accuracy of ?
+* validation set accuracy = ?
-* test set accuracy of ?
+* test set accuracy = ?

+Since this is the first time I have implemented a tensorflow model on my own, I used the LeNet model provided in the course as a starting point.

+I arrived at a model with 3 convolution layers because I did not want a drastic change in size of the dimensional size but a gradual change.

+I added the dropout layers so that my model would have computational redundancy.
+This is accomplished by randomly removing some weights in the layer.

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?